gianordoli/mashup_movie/README.md

 The latest version includes a GUI and the option to re-edit more than one video at a time.

 The application uses timestamps from subtitle files (.srt) to manipulate the videos.

 More information about the process [here](http://gabrielmfadt.wordpress.com/tag/generative-movie-mashup/).

-This project is a sequence of the [Mashup Book](https://github.com/gianordoli/mashup), developed for the same class.
+This project is a sequence of the [Movie Mashup as a Book](https://github.com/gianordoli/mashup), developed for the same class.

 Made with [Processing](http://processing.org)